MakeSchool-Tutorials/Makestagram-Swift/P17-Implmenting-Like-UI/content.md

       }
     }

+1. We use the disposable variables to destroy old bindings.
+This way we avoid that this cell listens to updates from old posts that it's no longer displaying.
-1. The `observe` method is provided by the *Bond* framework and can be called on any object wrapped in the `Observable` type.
+2. In this step, where we bind to the different properties of the post, we assign the disposables that later allow us to destroy the bindings.
+For binding to the likes of a post we use the `observe` method.
+The `observe` method is provided by the *Bond* framework and can be called on any object wrapped in the `Observable` type.
 The `observe` method takes one parameter, a closure (defined as a *trailing closure* in the code above), which in our case has type `[PFUser]? -> ()`.
 The code defined by the closure will be executed whenever `post.image` receives a new value.
 The constant named `value` in the closure definition will contain the actual contents of `post.likes`, that is, the `Observable` wrapper will have been removed.
-2. Because `post.likes` contains an *optional* array of `PFUser`s, we use optional binding to ensure that `value` is not `nil`.
+3. Because `post.likes` contains an *optional* array of `PFUser`s, we use optional binding to ensure that `value` is not `nil`.
-3. If we have received a value, we perform different updates.
+4. If we have received a value, we perform different updates.
 First of all we update the `likesLabel` to display a list of usernames of all users that have liked the post.
 We use a utility method `stringFromUserList` to generate that list.
 We'll add and discuss that method later on!
-4. Next we set the state of the like button (the heart) based on whether or not the current user is in the list of users that like the currently displayed post.
+5. Next we set the state of the like button (the heart) based on whether or not the current user is in the list of users that like the currently displayed post.
 If the user has liked the post, we want the button to be in the `Selected` state so that the heart appears red.
 If not `selected` will be set to `false` and the heart will be displayed in gray.
-5. Finally, if no one likes the current post, we want to hide the small heart icon displayed in front of the list of users that like a post.
+6. Finally, if no one likes the current post, we want to hide the small heart icon displayed in front of the list of users that like a post.
-6. If we haven't received a value yet, set all UI elements to default values.
+7. If we haven't received a value yet, set all UI elements to default values.

 There's a last step required before we can test our new binding: adding the `stringFromUserList` method!